practicalli/clojure/overview/design.md

   Clojure has 4 built in persistent data structures (list, map, vector, set), however the most commonly used for specificaly manipulating data are `map` and `vector` or some combination of the two.

+Maps and vectors are two more built-in persistent data structures that are more commonly used to represent data within a Clojure application.

   A vector is similar to an array in that its an indexed collection optomised for random access.
+Vectors are a catch all data structure that can hold any type of information, including other data structures and function calls.

-  A map is a key value pair, with the keys typically represented with clojure keywords
+  A map is a key value pair, with the keys typically represented with clojure keywords.
+Maps are a collection of key / value pairs that provide an easy way to reference data by keys.
+Its common to use a Clojure `keyword` type as the keys as keywords are self-referential (they point to themselves).
+Using keywords in a map means you can use a specific keyword as a function call on the map that returns its associated value.

   Some examples of using these data structures this are: